zavalab/ML/HydroGraphs/Readme.md

 ## 2. case_studies

 This folder contains three .ipynb files for three separate case studies.
-These three case studies focus on how "Hydrology Graphs" can be used to analyze pollutant impacts in surface waters.
+These three case studies focus on how "HydroGraphs" can be used to analyze pollutant impacts in surface waters.
 Details of these case studies can be found in the manuscript above.

 ## 3. DNR_data